On p/q-recognisable sets: Preliminaries

-[1] The set of the representations of integers is denoted by~$\Lpq=\rep{\N}$.
-It follows from~\requation*{MEA-alt} that~$\Lpq$ is prefix-closed and it is known that the language~$\Lpq$ is not regular, and not even context-free.
+Every integer belongs to~$\Npq$ and its representation may be computed by the following right-to-left algorithm. \footnote{An algorithm computing~$\rep(x)$, for~$x$ in~$\Npq$ and beyond, is given in \cite{FrouKlou12}.}

+\begin{nota} We let~$\Lpq$ denote the set of the representations of nonnegative integers, that is ${\Lpq=\rep(\N)}$ \end{nota} As briefly recalled in the introduction,~$\Lpq$ has been well studied; in the present work we will use only the following two properties:~$\Lpq$ is prefix-closed (follows from~\requation*{MEA-alt}) and it is not a regular language (\cf \cite{FrouSaka10-ib,Mars16}).
+Note that~$0^*\Lpq$ is also a prefix-closed language that is not regular. {\rule[-1.4ex]{0ex}{3.5ex}}